January 6, 2015

 It’s payment deadline, but what about . . .

 ??
 I don’t get paid until Friday, may I have an extension?
 Payment deadlines are not extended.
 You are encouraged to budget your tuition and fees from an earlier pay period.
+In addtion, Collin offers courses with various start dates.
+Once you have funds available, search for courses which have not yet started, and then register and pay on the date of registration.

 ??
 I am receiving Financial Aid, do I need to pay?
 If your financial aid award is noted on your account and the award is for the current term, the noted financial aid award will hold your course enrollment.
 However, if the financial aid award is for a future term, then you should pay the amount due for the current term.
 For detailed Financial Aid information, click here.
 It is always recommended you verify with your Financial Aid Advisor that all necessary steps to receive your award have been completed and that you maintain an accurate course schedule for the term.